fastscape-lem/landscape-booth/README.md

 ## Installation

-1. clone the git repository (you will need your GFZ username and *domain* password):
+1. clone the git repository (you will need your GFZ username and *master* password):

 ```
 git clone https://git.gfz-potsdam.de/sec47/lndw2023